-An Addendum to the adopted 2020 MND was prepared on October 22, 2021, and reviewed by City Staff.
+An Addendum to the adopted 2020 MND was prepared on October 22, 2021, and revised on December 9, 2021, and reviewed by City Staff.
 Staff has determined that the project would not cause new significant environmental effects or substantial increases in the severity of significant effects beyond those previously identified and mitigated to a less than significant level through implementation of the aforementioned MMRP.
 An Addendum to an adopted MND may be prepared if no significant environmental effects will occur and none of the previously identified effects will increase in severity (CEQA Guidelines Section 15164).
 None of the circumstances under CEQA Guidelines Section 15162 are triggered; therefore, an addendum complies with the requirements of CEQA.